Seven Seas

-The "Seven Seas" is a figurative term for all the seas of the known world.
-The phrase is used in reference to sailors and pirates in the arts and popular culture and can be associated with the Mediterranean Sea, the Arabian Seven Seas east of Africa and India (as told with Sinbad's seven journeys, and Captain Kidd), or is sometimes applied to the Caribbean Sea and seas around the Americas (with pirates such as Blackbeard).
+"The Seven Seas" is a figurative term for all the seas of the known world.
+The phrase is typically used in reference to sailors and pirates in the arts and popular culture, and can be associated with the Mediterranean Sea, the Arabian Seven Seas east of Africa and the Indian subcontinent (as told with Sinbad's seven journeys, and Captain Kidd), or is sometimes applied to the Caribbean Sea and seas around the Americas (with pirates such as Blackbeard).

-The terminology of a "seven seas" with varying definitions was part of the vernacular of several peoples (as in the prior mentioned seas of Arabic literature), long before the oceans of the world became known (to those peoples).
+The terminology of a "seven seas" with varying definitions was part of the vernacular of several peoples, long before the oceans of the world became known (to those peoples).
 The term can now also be taken to refer to these seven oceanic bodies of water: